SeverinM/Ninja-Dash/README.md

 [Gameplay video](https://www.youtube.com/watch?v=teUP5yQtTzs)

-## Code description :

-Feel free to contact me or pull requests.
-I'll also be happy to have advices or criticism.

 ## Contributors :

 I'm currently the only developer on this project.
 Pull requests highly appreciated.
 But perhaps most of you will have to wait for a proper english translation :-)